Saint-logo3.png

 Competitive analysis

-The clothing industry is fast-paced and growing immensely.
-Many are turning to prioritize on having an online store over a physical one.
-I turn to the biggest companies that are currently thriving and analyzed their sites.
+The clothing industry is fast-paced and growing rapidly.
+Many are prioritizing online stores over physical ones.
+I looked at the biggest companies currently thriving and analyzed their websites.
 My discoveries were:

-• Promotion heavy near the top of the site and on homepage
+• Promotion heavy near the top of the site and on the homepage

 • Hover animations to view different images